-In Fall 2016, WWU joined other colleges and universities across the state in becoming a member of JED Campus.
-By joining JED Campus, Western has demonstrated a commitment to the emotional well-being of its students.
-We will embark on a multi-year strategic partnership with JED that not only assesses and enhances the work that is already being done, but help create positive, lasting, systemic change in the campus community.
+In Fall 2016, WWU joined other colleges and universities across the state in becoming a member of JED Campus Program.
+By joining the program, Western has demonstrated a commitment to the emotional well-being of its students.
+We will embark on a multi-year strategic partnership with JED that not only assesses and enhances the work that is already being done on campus, but will help to create positive, lasting, systemic change at Western.

 JED Campus is a nationwide initiative of The Jed Foundation (JED) designed to guide schools through a collaborative process of comprehensive systems, program and policy development with customized support to build upon existing student mental health, substance abuse and suicide prevention efforts.